ShadAdman/EdgeRt/README.md

 Following example scales an image to match model input size and converts it into a normalized float array.</br>

+[!IMPORTANT]
-- When the `normalize` is true, the code performs Image Normalization and Data Type Conversion on the pixel data before feeding it into the byte buffer.
+When the `normalize` is true, the code performs Image Normalization and Data Type Conversion on the pixel data before feeding it into the byte buffer.
   This changes the data type of the input in the buffer from an 8-bit integer to 32-bit floating point.True this only for models that supports input data in a range of [0.0,1.0].